tomasherceg/dotvvm-docs/Pages/advanced-action-filters.md

 ### Model Validation using Filters

 If you want to perform the model validation before every command, it is not difficult.
-**DotVVM** already include such filter.
-Here you can see how it is implemented:
+**DotVVM** already include such filter and includes it for all requests by default, but here is how it's implemented:

 ```CSHARP
 using System;